Jefferson station (Jacksonville)

-Jefferson station is a Jacksonville Skyway monorail station in Jacksonville, Florida.
-It is located on Bay Street just west of Jefferson Street in Downtown Jacksonville.
+Jefferson station is a Skyway monorail station in downtown Jacksonville, Florida.
+It is located on Bay Street just west of Jefferson Street.

 History

-The Jefferson station was one of three original Jacksonville Skyway stations that opened in June 1989 on the initial 0.7 mi Phase I-A segment.
-It stands between LaVilla station to the west and Central station to the east on the initial 0.7 mi Phase I-A segment.
-All three stations were closed between December 1996 and December 1997, when the Skyway system switched from Matra to Bombardier Transportation technology.
-JTA closed the station between July 5, 2017 and May 4, 2020 for the construction of an adjacent apartment complex and for the conversion of the Convention Center station to the Jacksonville Regional Transportation Center at LaVilla.
+Jefferson was one of the three original stations that opened with the initial 0.7 mi segment of the Skyway on May 30, 1989.
+It is located between Terminal station to the west and Central station to the east.
+All three stations were closed between December 1996 and December 1997, when the Skyway was converted into a monorail.